-decorative image for centos vs fedora blog
+decorative image for blog on centos vs. fedora

 CentOS vs. Fedora: Features and Use Cases